Feature Articles: Food, Fitness and Eating Well

 - Tomatoes.
 Fresh tomatoes may not be available year-round, but

-tomato juice can be found any time of year.
-The red color of
+tomato juice, can be found any time of year.
+Their red color comes from

-tomatoes comes from lycopene, a phytochemical the body absorbs better
+lycopene, a beneficial phytochemical the body absorbs better from processed

 cancer and may improve bone health.
 Tomatoes also contain vitamins